lifelines-project/howarewefree.org/_works/kate-freedom-4.md

 ---
-title: Alma Freedom
+title: Kate Freedom 4
 categories: ['freedom']
-contributors: nkechi and alma
+contributors: phill and kate
 excerpt: >
   When they had thus persevered during eight days, a divine revelation came at length, in a dream, to a bishop of exemplary life, directing him to proceed in search of a certain shoemaker (whose name is not known) having only one eye, whom he should summon to the mountain, as a person capable of effecting its removal, through the divine grace.A great quot
-image: alma-freedom-web.jpg
+image: kate-freedom-4-web.jpg
 featured: false
 ---